wp-plugins/very-simple-favicon-manager/readme.txt

 == DESCRIPTION ==
-This is a very simple plugin to add an IOS or Android app icon or a favicon in the address bar of your browser.
+This is a very simple plugin to add an IOS, Android or Windows app icon or a favicon in the address bar of your browser.

 When no favicon or app icon is added, a default favicon or app icon will be used.